 - Closed-loop speech motor control demands your full attention.
 You must pay attention to your breathing, vocal folds, and lips, jaw, and tongue.
 This isn’t a problem when reading a list of words, but is difficult to use in conversations.

-- Your speech loses prosody (emotional intonation).
-You sound like a robot with dying batteries.
+- Your speech reduces prosody (emotional intonation).
+Some fluency shaping programs (e.g., Hollins) make you sound like a robot with dying batteries.
+Other fluency shaping programs work on maintaining prosody.

 Prosody, Parameterization Schemata, Response Selection